thomaspttn/thomaspttn.github.io/index.markdown

 my primary interest lies in writing the software that drives machine learning APIs. in the future i hope to write the low-level code that allows novel ML models to be easily accessible to others. if you know of a role that might fit this description don't hesitate to reach out below.

-outside of work i enjoy rock climbing and good coffee.

 ## links
 * [resume](assets/res5.pdf)
 * [email](mailto:tjpatton1@gmail.com)